 We’re going to focus on the kitchen.
 Because this is a working area, your room needs to look wonderful but also be practical.
 We’ll start with the kitchen doors.
-For replacement kitchen doors in a great country cottage style we suggest the Wadhurst in Lissa Oak, a perfect warm wood colour with a traditionally carved style.
+For replacement kitchen doors in a great country cottage style we suggest the Westfield in Lissa Oak, a perfect warm wood colour with a traditionally carved style.
 You can also try enhancing the eclectic look with two styles of design and finish, so add some units in Midhurst too, in a different kind of wood – beech is a nice contrast.
 Choose some of the doors in an open frame, to show off your collections of kitchen ware.
 The advantage is that these units look perfectly old fashioned, but you can be assured that they’re made from all new materials and are very easy to clean and look after.

 What else would look good?

-The key to country cottage style is more is more; you’re not looking for clean minimalism here.
+The key to country cottage style charming kitchens is more is more; you’re not looking for clean minimalism here.
 So, we suggest adding all the extras to your cupboards, top and bottom.
 Plinths, cornices, and pelmets all look good.
 Especially the more complicated designs – add a scalloped cornice and you’re on to a winner.
 And pick an old fashioned handle – perhaps the bronze D handle featuring fleur de lys.
 Or a bronze thumb latch handle.
 Anything bronze, really, will work.